soumilshah1995/Upload-Sensor-Data-to-AWS-DynamoDB-Python/README.md

 This Project I will show you how to upload sensor data on AWS DynamoDB with python.
 We will use Raspberry and DHT -11 Sensor to upload the Data on AWS

+# please check out PDF for Text Based Tutorial Step by Step with Screen Shots
 Tutorial 1 :  https://youtu.be/gQLEOyBK6fg